Impact Workforce Solutions

 • Partner with an employer of record (EOR) and managed services provider to optimize benefits and support services for contingent workers.

-Partner with Impact to break through burnout
+Partner with Impact to break through employee burnout

 The delineation between peak productivity and stagnation hinges significantly on how organizations manage employee engagement and address burnout.
 Doing so effectively demands a fundamental shift in workplace culture and deep acknowledgment of all employees — including contingent workers — as indispensable contributors to organizational success.